 Endometriosis

-Endometriosis is a condition when the tissue that is part of the lining of the womb grows outside of the womb in the tummy, on the ovaries, and other areas which leads to women experiencing pain, especially during their menstrual cycle.
-It is a very common condition with 1 in 10 women experiencing it but often goes undiagnosed as women believe that a very painful period is normal.
+Endometriosis is a condition when the tissue that is part of the lining of the womb grows outside of the womb, into the tummy, on the ovaries, and other areas which lead to women experiencing pain, especially during their menstrual cycle.
+It is a very common condition with 1 in 10 women experiencing it but often goes undiagnosed as women believe that experiencing very painful periods is normal.

-Women in a reproductive age suffer from endometriosis, from teenagers to women in their 40s and it usually comes with painful and heavy periods.
-It can be also be genetic.
+Women of reproductive age suffer from endometriosis.
+This age begins at teenagers to women in their 40s and it usually comes with painful and heavy periods.
+It can also be genetic.
 If the pain is severe to a point of it interfering with your daily activities or requires you to take painkillers excessively, it is not normal and could be endometriosis.

 Endometriosis is usually diagnosed on laparoscopy (operation looking with the camera inside of the tummy) and treated with hormones or surgery.
 It most commonly involves your ovaries, fallopian tubes and the tissue lining your pelvis.
 During Endometriosis, the displaced endometrial cells stick to your pelvic walls and the surfaces of your pelvic organs, such as your bladder, ovaries, and rectum.
-They continue to grow, thicken and bleed over the course of your menstrual cycle.
+They continue to grow, thicken and bleed throughout your menstrual cycle.